-In the complex, digital world of business, it’s clear that true data interoperability between our systems, devices, and, now, AI agents is a necessity.
-Traditional data integration is a slog, requiring scarce and expensive technical expertise.
-Without a doubt, standards development organizations (SDO) like GS1 have helped ease integration tasks such as inventory tracking and standardized barcodes.
-However, data integration remains a painfully slow, error-prone process.
-Can emerging technologies be the catalyst for change?
+In today’s complex digital landscape, achieving true data interoperability between systems, devices, and AI agents is not just a nice-to-have – it’s a necessity.
+As someone who’s worked extensively in this field, I can attest that traditional data integration is a time-consuming and labor-intensive process that requires significant technical expertise.
+Despite efforts by 3rd party service providers and standards development organizations like GS1 to ease integration tasks, data integration remains a slow and error-prone process.
+The question is, can emerging technologies be the catalyst for change?

 - 1. Traditional Data Integration: Setups Takes Too Long, Much Expertise Needed, and Data Transferred Not Understandable.